cskang0121/cskang0121/README.md

 <p>

-I'm Kang, a data and ai solutions architect with 2.5 years of experience specializing in generative intelligence, delivering scalable solutions that address complex business challenges. </p>
+I'm Kang, a software, data and ai solutions architect with 2.5 years of experience specializing in generative intelligence, delivering scalable solutions that address complex business challenges. </p>

 I get really excited about chances where I get to apply my knowledge and work with passionate and like-minded individuals in the tech industries!
 If you are interested in connecting with me, please reach me via kang.chinshen@gmail.com or [LinkedIn](https://www.linkedin.com/in/chinshenkang/).